Miramichi, New Brunswick: Visitor attractions

 The Marine Hospital was built in 1830–1831, and was used to provide care to members of the shipping community involved in the lumber trade.
 It is the oldest surviving marine hospital in Canada, and now serves as a hall for a local church and the general public.
 It last opened its door to patients in 1921, and was designated a National Historic Site of Canada in September 2000.

 Twin city

 Monaghan, Ireland.
 In 1999 Miramichi was twinned with the County Monaghan in Ireland.
 Monaghan, a county of some 55,000 people, is located in the north-east of the Republic of Ireland on the border with Northern Ireland.
 This link denotes the strong ancestral bonds between Ireland and New Brunswick and Canada generally.
 Each year delegations from Monaghan and Miramichi exchange visits.

+Carpiquet, France.
+In 2022 Miramichi was twinned with the commune based in Calvados.

 Climate

 Miramichi enjoys a cool, moist climate with a mean annual temperature of 5.3 C. The January mean temperature is -9.8 C, and the mean July temperature is 19.6 C. Proximity to the Gulf of St. Lawrence tends to moderate the winter climate, but Arctic air sometimes penetrates into the area during winter.
 The city averages 1083.3 mm of precipitation per year, with 291.4 cm falling as snow.
 Miramichi winters are sunnier than almost anywhere else in Canada, averaging 120 hours of bright sunshine in January.
 Miramichi averages 251.2 hours of bright sunshine in July.

 The highest temperature ever recorded in Miramichi was 38.9 C on 18 & 19 August 1935.
 The coldest temperature ever recorded was -41.7 C on 19 January 1925.